ducdetronquito/scalpl/README.rst

 operations, and ~100 times faster when it traverse lists. **Scalpl** is also ~1000 times faster than Addict.

-Às a human, I make a lot of mistakes.
+As a human, I make a lot of mistakes.
 If you find some in this humble benchmark, do not hesitate to send me an email, or fill in an issue.